Quantitative weak propagation of chaos for stable-driven McKean-Vlasov SDEs: Overview on the main results and comments

 \begin{Rq}The well-posedness of the nonlinear martingale problem was already proved in \cite{frikha_menozzi_konakov}.
 Therein, the fixed point theorem is only shown to hold in small time since it is enough to prove the well-posedness.
 However, we will need in the following the convergence of the sequence of Picard iterations on the whole interval $[s,T]$.
-That is why we do the proof a bit differently. \end{Rq}
+That is why we do the proof a bit differently.
+Instead of using the implicit parametrix expansion, we write the complete parametrix expansion, which yields this global result. \end{Rq}